A4Ayub/pdsnd_github/README.md

 ### Description
 This project is to practice version control exercises as learnt from Udacity's Nanodegree course "Programming for Data Science".
-Using the Bikeshare project files, i will excersise and practice what i have learnt in Version Control module using Github
+Using the Bikeshare project files, i will excercise and practice what i have learnt in Version Control module using Github

 ### Files used
 bikeshare.py